-We ran four test suites: No extension cold cache: Firefox is loaded without the extension installed and the web driver is re-instantiated for every page load.
-Extension cold cache: As before, but Firefox is loaded with the extension installed.
-No extension warm cache: Firefox is loaded without the extension installed and the same web driver is used for the page's 25 loads.
-Extension warm cache: As before, but Firefox is launched with the extension installed.
+- No extension cold cache: Firefox is loaded without the extension installed and the web driver is re-instantiated for every page load. - Extension cold cache: As before, but Firefox is loaded with the extension installed. - No extension warm cache: Firefox is loaded without the extension installed and the same web driver is used for the page's 25 loads. - Extension warm cache: As before, but Firefox is launched with the extension installed.

-For each set of tests, we reduced the recorded values to two comparisons: network filter (responseEnd - requestStart), and page ready (domComplete - responseStart).
+For each set of tests, we reduced the recorded values to two comparisons: network filter time, and page ready (domComplete - responseStart).
 The first analyzes the time spent by the network filter, while the second determines the time spent until the whole document has loaded.
 We calculate the medians for each website for each of these measures as well as the decodedByteSize.

-Fig. 6: Cumulative distribution of relative percentage slowdown with extension installed for top sites.
+Fig. 10: Cumulative distribution of relative percentage slowdown with extension installed for top sites.